kolyunyauser015/yandex_practicum/4 Analysis business indicators/README.md

 - revenue;
 - marketing costs;
 - the cost of attracting one buyer from each source;
-- how much did the expenses pay off
+- how much did the expenses pay off.
 Give marketers recommendations on which traffic sources should be focused on.
 Identify the most promising cohorts of clients for the company.

 __Stack:__